Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns a two-part guide, naming both parts with specific content.
-It is a distinct resource (guide) easily differentiated from sibling tools that manipulate or search notes.
+The description clearly states that the tool returns a two-part guide for working with the Obsidian vault, distinguishing it from sibling tools that operate on notes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.